Uberspace/lab/source/guide_strapi.rst

 Finished!
 ---------

 Strapi should now be accessible via ``https://isabell.uber.space/admin``.
+Make sure to set a password first!

 Strapi is in production mode, meaning that the Content Type creator is disabled.
 To make changes on the API, you have to re-deploy the project.

 Continuous Delivery
 -------------------